-Within the confines of this academic and political preserve lies the discipline of medical education; although one could question whether medical education is a discipline in its own right, or an idiosyncratic collection of concepts appropriated from other educational fields and perfused with a technical rationality borne out of the dominance of bioscience within medicine.(3,4) There are certainly a number of predominant educational assumptions, such as experiential learning and reflective practice, and favoured curricular approaches borrowed from other fields - witness the transplantation of competency-based education from vocational training.
-But medical education is not just a 'magpie' and has made, and continues to make, its own significant advances and contributions to the wider educational literature.
-Many of these unique and major developments are expounded within this book: problem-based learning, simulation, structured assessments of clinical competence, supervision and the use of technology to enhance learning, to name but a few.
+Within the confines of this academic and political preserve lies the discipline of medical education; although one could question whether medical education is a discipline in its own right, or an idiosyncratic collection of concepts appropriated from other educational fields and perfused with a technical rationality borne out of the dominance of bioscience within medicine [3, 4].
+There are certainly a number of predominant educational assumptions, such as experiential learning and reflective practice, and favoured curricular approaches borrowed from other fields - witness the enthusiastic transplantation of competency-based education from vocational training [5].
+But medical education is not just a 'magpie', taking ideas wherever they can be found, but has made, and continues to make, its own significant advances and contributions to the wider educational literature.
+Many of these unique and major developments are expounded within this book: problem-based learning, simulation, structured assessments of clinical competence, supervision, and the use of technology to enhance learning, to name but a few.

-Challenges and preoccupations
+Challenges and Preoccupations

-Another characteristic of medical education is that it is, as Cooke and her colleagues note, 'in a perpetual state of unrest'.(5, p.
-1339) A constant stream of reports issues from regulators, commissions, inquiries and task forces urging reform.
+Another characteristic of medical education is that it is, as Cooke and her colleagues note, 'in a perpetual state of unrest' [6, p.
+1339].
+A constant stream of reports issues from regulators, commissions, inquiries, and task forces - all urging reform.
 This may just reflect the sluggish response to change and innate conservatism of the profession and its educational institutions.
 This is not, as it happens, a new phenomenon.
-In the UK, George Pickering, writing as far back in 1956, offers us the wry observation that 'no country has produced so many excellent analyses of the present defects of medical education as has Britain, and no country has done less to implement them'.(6) Britain is not alone in this regard and from the other side of the Atlantic, Warren Anderson - in a special centenary 'Flexner' edition of Medical Education - questions 'whether the current proliferation of literature about reforms in medical education can lead to real change, or whether it constitutes a self referential agitation that, in the aggregate, holds little promise'.

-(7, p.29) Despite such reservations, the frequency of such reports increases, and the clarion calls to action grow ever louder.
+In the UK, George Pickering, writing as far back as 1956, offers us the wry observation that 'no country has produced so many excellent analyses of the present defects of medical education as has Britain, and no country has done less to implement them' [7].
+Britain is not alone in this regard and from the other side of the Atlantic, Warren Anderson - in a special centenary 'Flexner' edition of Medical Education - questions 'whether the current proliferation of literature about reforms in medical education can lead to real change, or whether it constitutes a self-referential agitation that, in the aggregate, holds little promise' [8, p.
+29].
+Despite such reservations, the frequency of such reports increases, and the clarion calls to action grow ever louder.
 So what are the current preoccupations of medical education and society's expectations of it?

-To begin at the beginning, getting the right students and later on the right trainees training in the right specialty is crucial.
+To 'begin at the beginning'; getting the right students and later on the right trainees training in the right specialty is crucial.
 In a competitive and litigious environment, the importance of having demonstrably fair selection processes is unarguable.
-Good person-job fit is essential to productivity, quality and job satisfaction.
-In Chapter 28, Fiona Patterson and her colleagues identify just how difficult getting all this right can be.
+A good person/job fit is essential to productivity, quality, and job satisfaction.
+In Chapter 26, Fiona Patterson and her colleagues identify just how difficult getting all this right can be.
 Predicting who will make a good doctor is critically dependent on what the role of the doctor will be 10-15 years into the future, something that is increasingly uncertain.
 So are there generic attributes that we can select for?
 What selection methods should we use?
 And to encourage the recruitment of well-rounded practitioners, should entry to medical school be graduate only?